 You may not be able to make a claim if the person who died was a driver in a single vehicle accident or if they were driving the vehicle that caused the accident, ie they were the driver that suffered the heart attack or they were the driver of the vehicle that failed resulting in the accident.

-For more information about who can make a claim, contact our Claims Advisory Service on 1300 656 919.
+For more information about who can make a claim, contact our CTP Assist on 1300 656 919.

 Help with your claim

 If you are claiming more than funeral expenses, it may be advisable to talk to a solicitor.
 A solicitor who understands this area of the law can help you work out who should be named in the claim form, who should receive compensation and what that compensation should be.
 The NSW Law Society’s Community Assistance Service on 02 9926 0300 can give you the names of personal injury accredited solicitors in your area.

 You may also contact our CTP Assist on 1300 656 919 for assistance.